NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/self-reporting.md

 an *Admin* role will see the history of all the requests *(it's an Admin role after all)*.
 :::

-Even when Split Approval Workload is configured an Approver or an Admin can still turn off the email notifications  (please see the [Notification](/dashboard/user-guide/self-reporting.html#notifications) section).
+Even when Split Approval Workload is configured an Approver or an Admin can still turn off email notifications  (please see the [Notification](/dashboard/user-guide/self-reporting.html#notifications) section).
 Users that turn off notifications simply won't get an email but will still be able to see and approve pending requests.

-Any unmatched request is forwarded to all the fallback Approvers or Admins.
+Any unmatched requests are forwarded to all the fallback Approvers or Admins.
 Fallback can be implicit or explicit.
 Implicit means that specific Approvers/Admins were not specified as handlers of the unmatched request.
 To configure an explicit fallback user change its switch to "on":